zeroledger/vycrypt/README.md

 TypeScript Development Kit for ZeroLedger Protocol - A comprehensive cryptographic library for stealth addresses and ECDH encryption.
+Pure ESM, optimized for modern JavaScript environments.

 *Warning*: Software provided as is and has not passed any security checks and reviews.